ml-explore/mlx-examples/speechcommands/README.md

 ## Pre-requisites

-Install the `mlx`
+Install `mlx`

 ```
 pip install mlx==0.0.5
 ```

 At the time of writing, the SpeechCommands dataset is not yet a part of a `mlx-data` release.
-Install `mlx-data` from source using this [commit](https://github.com/ml-explore/mlx-data/commit/ae3431648b8e1594d63175a8f121d9873aeb9daa).
+Install `mlx-data` from source from this [commit](https://github.com/ml-explore/mlx-data/commit/ae3431648b8e1594d63175a8f121d9873aeb9daa).

 ## Running the example